jenkins-x/terraform-google-jx/CONTRIBUTING.md

 ## Report bugs using Github Issues]

 We use GitHub issues to track public bugs.
 Report a bug by opening a new issue [here](https://github.com/jenkins-x/terraform-google-jx/issues).

+## Linting

+The CI build will fail on lint issues.
+To check locally run `make fmt`.

+Helpful tip if using an IDE like intelij you can enable file watchers and auto format terraform files.